aquaULB/solving_pde_mooc/notebooks/01_Introduction/00_00_Installations.md

 If you're on **Windows**, then, after opening START menu after installation, you'll be able to see *Anaconda prompt*.
 This application will start a terminal session with the containings of anaconda3/bin also globally accesible.

-In the case if `jupyter notebook` command is not recogmized after installation, refer to the <a name="troubleshooting1"> Troubleshooting section</a>.
+In the case if `jupyter notebook` command is not recogmized after installation, refer to the [Troubleshooting section](#troubleshooting1).

 [3]: <https://www.journaldev.com/41479/bashrc-file-in-linux> "Bashrc"